Libraries and library roots

-In PHP development, you can use a third-party tool or framework as a library in several modes:
+Besides Composer, you can use a third-party tool or framework as a library in your project in the following ways:

 Store the tool under the project content root.

-Store the tool under the PHP home directory and specify relative paths to it.
+Add the tool under the PHP home directory and specify a relative path to it manually.

 Store the tool elsewhere and configure it as a custom command line tool.